SP5GW/RF_Dummy_Load/README.md

 <img src="./img/Dummy_Load_temp_measurement_IMG_1172.jpg" width="600" height="400"/>
 </p>

+As a power source Yaesu FT-710 set in CW mode was used (SSB mode is not most practicle for such measurement since carrier frequency is attenuated for this modulation.
+It is possible to introduce a baseband tone, but it is more difficult then using cw - thanks SP5ELA for pointing this out!)

+We can see that transmitter power can be derived from resistive element temperature!
+In fact it was described by Peter VK3YE on his youtube channel :)

 ### Test 1: Measurement of temperature increase in Celcius per Watt of applied power

 The first measurement aimed to establish the temperature increase in Celcius per Watt of applied power $dt[C]/P[W]$.
 For each measurement point (power value), transmitter has been activated for the same duration of time $tdah$=15sec.
 Results has been summarized below: